PinetheApple/uninstall_rust/README.md

-# Simple Scripts
+# Uninstall using Rust

-This repo has scripts/programs that I use to perform basic tasks on my system
+This repo is for a rust program to uninstall programs in linux cause it can be a bit of hassle

 Run rust program with `cargo run --bin uninstall`
 Use `cargo run --bin uninstall -- arg1 arg2` to pass arguments